Oliver-Meier/goaltracker/README.md

 [TypeScript](https://www.typescriptlang.org/) is a superset of JavaScript, which can essentially be described as JavaScript with syntax for types.
 The additionally added syntax allows a better editor integration and aims to catch errors early in development.

 This project shows a full stack app entirely build with TypeScript.
-It is based on a basic lecture schedule scenario.
-The backend service features a simple data model (Rooms, Professors, Courses, Lectures) and provides data to populate a lecture schedule, which is displayed as a planning calendar on the frontend.
-Users can either view or manage the lecture schedule depending on the roles that are assigned to them.
+It is based on a sample lecture schedule scenario (https://github.com/SAP-samples/btp-full-stack-typescript-app/tree/main/srv).
+The backend service features a simple data model (Hobbies, Records) and provides data to populate a simple tracking page.
+Users can either view or manage the tracking items depending on the roles that are assigned to them, which is for now just a left-over copy from the other project that I would like to keep for reference.

 ![diagram](diagram.png)